saabi/llm-agent-project-setup/LLM_AGENT_PROJECT_SETUP.md

 project-name/
 ├── docs/                          # All documentation
 │   ├── old-system/                # Legacy system docs (if migrating)
-│   ├── new-system/                # New system design docs
-│   ├── migration/                 # Migration-specific docs
+│   ├── specs/                     # New system specs (recommended for new projects) │   │   # OR new-system/            # Alternative name (also acceptable, especially in migrations) │   ├── migration/                 # Migration-specific docs
 │   ├── tickets/                   # Project tickets
 │   └── process/                   # Process documentation